If you have landed on this page, it means that the people around you disrespect you, and you need to set boundaries.

 Disrespect can come in many forms; direct or indirect behaviour, an insult or sarcasm, etc. Whatever the form of disrespect, passive acceptance is not the best solution, as it can damage your dignity and self-esteem.
-So, you should set boundaries for your personal wellbeing.
+So, you should set boundaries for your wellbeing.

 Respect is what is owed to each person as such, recognizing their value and dignity.
 Unfortunately, social interactions are quite different.
 The number of people who disrespect others with deeply offensive words and behaviour is constantly increasing.
 The stories of violence, physical and psychological, are always more present in professional and personal relationships.